ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 an indirect way of establishing an imaging metadata standard: while accepting all the limitations of a common metadata specification, OME’s approach has allowed many thousands of scientists worldwide easier access to their image data.
-In OME we believe this is the pragmatic, user-focused way of developing an imaging standard.
+In OME, we believe this is the pragmatic, user-focused way of developing an imaging standard.